gear-foundation/academy/docs/08-hello-world-upload/homework.md

 VITE_NODE_ADDRESS=wss://testnet.vara.rs
 ```

 It means the application is running on the Vara Testnet node.

 You can also [run a local node](https://wiki.gear-tech.io/docs/node/dev-net), upload a Tamagotchi contract and work with contracts on a local node by indicating:

 ```
 VITE_NODE_ADDRESS=ws://localhost:9944
 ```

 It also contains other variables, but we'll need them in future lessons.

 For the first lesson, edit your own `.env` file and check whether the `VITE_NODE_ADDRESS` variable is set to `wss://testnet.vara.rs` there.

-After running the `yarn dev` command and opening <http://localhost:3000> in a browser, you will see the following window:
+After running the `yarn dev` command and opening <http://localhost:3000> in a browser, you'll see the following window:

 ![Frontend](/img/08/frontend.jpg)

 Select **Lesson 1** and paste your Tamagotchi program address.
 Then, click the **Create Tamagotchi** button to witness your Tamagotchi come to life!

 Please provide a link to the pull request (PR) in your repository containing your Tamagotchi contract.
-Also, please paste your Tamagotchi program address.
+Also, please paste your Tamagotchi program address as shown in the example below:

-Example:

 - PR: <https://github.com/mynick/myname-gear-academy/pull/1>
 - Program address: `0xd43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d`